Knowledges

 Amps and Anxiety: Decoding the "Safety Margin"

 The short answer is: No, not under perfect conditions.
 In a warm garage, a typical 4-cylinder engine might only require ~200A to start.
-However, we don't carry emergency gear for perfect conditions.
-We carry it for the "worst-case scenario."
+However, we carry emergency gear for the "worst-case scenario."

 The Winter Confidence Model

-To demonstrate this, we modeled a scenario involving a solo traveler in a cold northern climate (15°F) driving a compact SUV.
-Our analysis compared a healthy battery against an aged one in extreme cold.
+To demonstrate this, we modeled a scenario involving a solo traveler in a cold climate driving a compact SUV.
+This model illustrates the "Power Gap" created when cold weather simultaneously weakens the car battery and thickens engine oil.

 Parameter Standard Case (15°F) Worst-Case (-10°F) Unit Rationale